 At the agreed date and time, present the vehicle at the Vehicle Testing Centre situated 8 avenue Albert II in Monaco.

 Vehicles may not be parked in the stipulated centre more than 30 minutes before the time of the appointment.

 Don’t forget to stop at reception to ensure that your arrival is recorded.

-The technical visit cannot be carried out and a penalty charge will be incurred for rescheduling an appointment in the following cases:
+The technical visit cannot be carried out and additional costs will be required to obtain a new appointment in the following cases: